Editor’s Note: As of February 2023, the Louisville Naval Museum is now defunct and so we have removed the link to its GoFundMe page.

 P-520 spent the winter in Annapolis, docked at the Annapolis Sailing Center, under the guardianship of consultant Ted Yadlowsky and other enthusastic volunteers.
 On Saturday, it was moved across the Bay for repairs to damage sustained during the epic trip from California to Florida to Maryland.
 This final leg to Cambridge brought the P-520 full circle, as Cambridge Shipbuilding built 14 of these rescue boats in the 1940s.

-The Louisville Naval Museum’s goal is to find P-520 a home in Annapolis—not just as a docked floating museum, but as a traveling, operational ship with a mission to educate people about the role of crash rescue ships and honoring Chesapeake shipbuilders who made the wooden boats used during World War II.
+The Louisville Naval Museum says its goal is to find P-520 a home in Annapolis—not just as a docked floating museum, but as a traveling, operational ship with a mission to educate people about the role of crash rescue ships and honoring Chesapeake shipbuilders who made the wooden boats used during World War II.
 Yadlowsky hopes the U.S. Naval Academy and the City of Annapolis would be interested in establishing a museum ship, perhaps with the support of the Naval Academy’s alumni.

 Yadlowsky acknowledges that technically, P-520 is an Army boat.
 But, he says, “it’s a perfect example of the technology of that time,” and what wooden builders were producing during the war.
 The vessel’s caretakers are trying to find a home and sustainable plan for the boat without asking for tax dollars—it’s a true grassroots effort.

 “P-520 is a pretty special gem…it would not be a burden, and could bring enough tourism” to earn its keep, Yadlowsky tells Bay Bulletin.
-Of course, the Louisville Naval Museum must fund the maintenance and operation of a 77-year-old war vessel in the meantime, so the museum has started a GoFundMe page to support its upkeep.

 -Meg Walburn Viviano